EH67/3D-Image-Reconstruction-15618-Project/README.md

 1. Ensure you are in the build/ directory
 2. Compile the CUDA kernel functions and CPP wrapper
     - `make`
-3. Run the python main function.
+3. Run the python pipelines.
-    - `../venv/bin/python ../main.py`
+    - `../venv/bin/python ../test_pipeline_v3.py`